Chat with us, powered by LiveChat

 Alex Perry, Australian fashion icon, shared honest advice with ICMS Fashion students: success isn’t about looks or connections but about hard work, resilience, and proving yourself from entry level.
 He stressed sticking with entry roles, showing strong work ethic, and being proactive.

-As the son of a Greek migrant, Alex values hard work deeply and encourages students to focus on solutions and listen only to respected critics.
+As the son of a Greek migrant, Alex values hard work deeply and encouraged students to focus on solutions and listen only to respected critics.

 • Site Visits and Industry Immersions